Check out essential artworks from some of history’s greatest painters at DC art museums.

 Élisabeth Louise Vigée-LeBrun

 Judy Chicago has been making profound feminist statements through art since the 1960s.
 Known for both her painting and large installations, Chicago frequently focuses on the role of women in history and culture in her work.
-At the National Museum of Women in the Arts, you can see one of the artist’s paintings from her captivating Lifesavers series, as well as the riveting Women House exhibit, inspired by Chicago’s collaborative project with Miriam Schapiro in 1972 (on display through May 28).
+At the National Museum of Women in the Arts, you can see one of the artist’s paintings from her captivating Lifesavers series.

-An essential artist in the transition from the late-19th century to the early 20th, Paul Cézanne had a divine influence on other outstanding painters such as Pablo Picasso.
-You can observe Cézanne’s masterwork in portraiture in the Cézanne Portraits exhibit at the National Gallery of Art, open from March 25 – July 1.
-The artist’s light approach to landscape painting is on display at The Phillips Collection with Fields at Bellevue.
+An essential artist in the transition from the late 19th century to the early 20th, Paul Cézanne had a divine influence on other outstanding painters such as Pablo Picasso.
+You can observe Cézanne’s masterwork in portraiture at the National Gallery of Art.
+And the artist’s light approach to landscape painting is on display at The Phillips Collection with Fields at Bellevue.

 The king of surrealism, Salvador Dalí was responsible for some of the 20th century’s most mind-blowing and enduring paintings.
 However, one of his most unexpected works resides at the National Gallery of Art: The Sacrament of the Last Supper.
 The piece combines the actual view from Dalí’s home on the Catalan coast of Spain with a depiction of Jesus’ Last Supper.
 Although not as surreal as the artist’s other work, the painting appropriately retains a dreamlike quality in its Christian imagery.